lorentzforces/selfman/outline.md

     - is literally just a binary
     - location of output executable
     - an arbitrary script
+  - how to make available/install
+    - link to artifact
+    - run a command

 question: what if it's just a binary?
 question: how do we configure things so that if the thing follows a "standard" pattern, you can just use that off-the-shelf, and then override selectively things that you want?